Zandor300/votifier/README.markdown

 ## About this fork

-This fork has been updated to use the new 1.8.8-R0.1-SNAPSHOT Spigot-api instead of the hold 1.7.9 Bukkit one.
+This fork has been updated to use the new 1.8.8-R0.1-SNAPSHOT Spigot-api instead of the old 1.7.9 Bukkit one.

 ## Configuring Votifier